dsbrown1331/imitation_learning/README.md

 ## Part 7
 Describe what changes you would need to make to the code in `mountain_car_bc.py` to implement [Behavior Cloning from Observation (BCO)](https://arxiv.org/abs/1805.01954).
 Answer this question before starting Part 8 and before looking at `mountain_car_bco.py`.

-## Part 8: Bonus (Extra Credit)
+## Part 8
-Implement and test BCO(0) by training an inverse dynamics model.
+Implement and test BCO(0) (see paper above for details) by training an inverse dynamics model.
 You can find starter code in `mountain_car_bco.py`.
 Report how well it works and what you tried to get it to work.
-Note, you can and should use your solution for Behavior Cloning as part of your BCO solution.
+Note that mountain_car_bco.py already imports and calls the bc functions — the only thing you have to do is code the inverse dynamics model and training code.